-Teaching four sections of middle and/or upper school math or STEM courses
+Teaching four sections of middle and/or upper school mathematics

-Serving on a grade-level team to support the socioemotional, academic, and intellectual development of students
+Serving on a grade-level team to support the academic and socioemotional development of students

-Sponsoring a student club and/or coaching an activity or sport
+Sponsoring a student club and/or coaching an afterschool activity or sport

 Supporting all school programs as needed